Have You Been Injured? We're Ready to Fight for You.

 No amount of any type of therapy is sufficient for some clients with head injuries.
 They end up being bound to a wheelchair for the rest of their lives.

-The loss of income an injury victim sustains if they are unable to work following a traumatic brain injury can make covering this dedicated care seem impossible.
-This is often what motivates brain injury victims or a loved one to solicit the services of attorneys to file a Kentucky personal injury claim aimed at recovering fair compensation that they can use to pay off medical bills, reimburse lost wages, and use to pay for long-term care.
+The loss of income an injury victim sustains if they are unable to work following a TBI can make covering this dedicated care seem impossible.
+This is often what motivates brain injury victims or their loved ones to solicit the services of us at Thomas Law Offices.
+In speaking with us, they understand that we’ll do whatever it takes to try and recover fair compensation on their behalf that they can use to pay off medical bills, reimburse lost wages, and cover long-term care.

 When To Schedule a Free Brain Injury Case Evaluation With Thomas Law Offices

-If a TBI claimed the life of a loved one, your Lexington brain injury lawyer from Thomas Law Offices may advise you that you may be eligible to take legal action on your deceased family member’s behalf.
-It can be helpful to sit down for a free consultation with a Lexington personal injury attorney experienced in handling Kentucky brain injury cases and wrongful death claims to guide you through the entire process in situations like this.
+If a TBI claims the life of a loved one, your lawyer may advise you that you may be eligible to take legal action on your deceased family member’s behalf.
+It can be helpful to sit down for a free consultation with an attorney experienced in handling Kentucky brain injury cases and wrongful death claims to guide you through the entire process in situations like this.

-There’s no risk in scheduling a free case evaluation with a Lexington brain injury lawyer to learn relevant information about your right to compensation, including punitive damages, when motor vehicle accidents and other incidents end your ability to live a fulfilling life.
+There’s no risk in scheduling a free case evaluation with Thomas Law Offices to learn more information about your right to compensation, including punitive damages, when motor vehicle accidents and other incidents significantly impact your ability to live a fulfilling life.
 Know that injury lawyers like ours often take on cases like this on a contingency basis.
-This means you don’t owe anything for the legal representation our injury lawyers offer unless we recover compensation for you.
+This means you don’t owe anything for our legal representation unless we recover compensation for you.

-Reach out to schedule a free consultation with a Lexington brain injury attorney at Thomas Law Offices today.
+Reach out to schedule a free consultation with a Lexington traumatic brain injury lawyer.
 It’s your first step in the right direction toward recovering compensation and getting your life back on track.

 Free Case Evaluation